ANSI and Unicode Files

 • MBCS means use the Windows system locale charset, single or multi byte (DBCS)

-• Plain C byte-based charset, although Windows APIs are MBCS, C functions assume 1 byte per character
+• Plain C byte-based charset, although Windows APIs are MBCS, C functions assume 1 byte per character.
+For CMarkup this is Unicode UTF-8.

 MBCS build

 CMarkup is a bit slower in an MBCS build than a non-MBCS build because it must compute the character length (1 or 2 bytes) as it processes strings.
-Although UTF-8 is multibyte, this character length computation is not necessary during most UTF-8 string processing because of how UTF-8 is designed.
+This is not the case with UTF-8 because although UTF-8 is multibyte, this character length computation is not necessary during most UTF-8 string processing because of how UTF-8 is designed.
 See the next section on using UTF-8 internally.

-If you do not have _MBCS (nor UNICODE) in your compiler defines, CMarkup is designed to use UTF-8 internally.
-This allows you to keep the document in Unicode in memory even in a non-UNICODE build, and avoid any of the multi-language text loss described above in the MBCS build.
+If you do not have MBCS (nor UNICODE nor MARKUP_WCHAR) in your compiler defines, CMarkup is designed to use UTF-8 internally.
+This allows you to keep the document in Unicode in memory, and avoid any of the multi-language text loss described above in the MBCS build.
 You should convert strings to ANSI only as needed for displaying or passing to Windows APIs with AToUTF8 and UTF8ToA.

-If your file is UTF-8, this allows you to keep the document as UTF-8 in memory too without conversion on load and save.
+If your file is UTF-8 (as recommended for XML), this allows you to keep the document as UTF-8 in memory too without conversion on load and save.

 UTF-16 files

 UTF-8 is the recommended Unicode encoding for XML, but sometimes UTF-16 is used.
-As of release 6.6 the developer version of CMarkup will detect UTF-16 files (this includes UCS-2) containing a Byte Order Mark (BOM).
+CMarkup will detect UTF-16 files (this includes UCS-2) containing a Byte Order Mark (BOM).
 See UTF-16 Files and the Byte Order Mark (BOM).

 See Also: